 Customizing imports from Ivanti Neurons

-Asset Administrators have the option of creating device parent type/subtype filters and field mappings to define how Ivanti Neurons will import source data into the ITAM database.
-These customizations provide a high level of control over how data is displayed in ITAM and are useful when importing many records at once.
+Asset Administrators can create device parent type/subtype filters and field mappings that define how the Ivanti Neurons connector will import source asset data.
+These customizations provide a high level of control over how data is displayed in the Hardware Assets workspace and are useful when importing many records at once.

 You can export the connector customizations as a package, then test them in a staging or UAT environment before using in a production landscape to sync data from Ivanti Neurons.
 The package enables you to duplicate the customizations across multiple tenants, each of which must be installed with the most recent version of Ivanti Neurons for ITAM.